PMZeroSkyline/dds_batch_to_png/README.md

 # dds_batch_to_png
-.dds file batch to png file cli.
+.dds image files batch to .png image files cli.

 # How to use
 use command line example :